Associate Dean for Research

 Levitt has also published many shorter opinion pieces, including in the New York Times, Washington Post, SCOTUSblog, Politico, The Hill, Roll Call, Pacific Standard, and the Huffington Post; he has also been a regular contributor to Summary Judgments, the Election Law Blog, the ACSblog, and the Brennan Center for Justice blog.

-Levitt served as the faculty advisor for the Loyola chapter of the American Constitution Society, and is an avid supporter of public interest work.
-He was an Advisor for the Course of Study in Law and the Political Process, and was the co-chair of Loyola's Faculty Workshops and the faculty advisor for the Loyola Law Review.
-In 2015, he served on the Search Committee for Loyola's next Dean, and also served on the Curriculum Committee and Instructional Technology Committee.
-Beyond Loyola, he regularly provided assistance to legislators and administrators from both major political parties, and represented officials and former officials from both major political parties in court.
-He also served as a member of the Advisory Committee to the Los Angeles County Voting Systems Assessment Project.
+Levitt serves as a faculty advisor for the Loyola chapter of the American Constitution Society, and is an avid supporter of public interest work.
+He is an Advisor for the Course of Study in Law and the Political Process, is the co-chair of Loyola's Faculty Workshops, and has served as the faculty advisor for the Loyola Law Review.
+In 2015, he served on the Search Committee for Loyola's next Dean; he has also served on the Curriculum Committee and Instructional Technology Committee.
+Beyond Loyola, he regularly provides assistance to legislators and administrators from both major political parties, and has represented nonpartisan nonprofit organizations and officials and former officials from both major political parties in court.
+He also serves on the Board of Directors of the Fair Elections Center, and as a member of the Advisory Committee to the Los Angeles County Voting Systems Assessment Project.